Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Multivariate EDA With Order-Invariant Reinforcement Learning

-This formulation allows us to experiment various versions of our training process: \begin{itemize} \item $(\delta,\delta')$-RL-EDA: uses a fixed arbitrary order for both generation and training (i.e., $\xi$ is a Dirac centered on the original order of the problem and $\xi(.|\sigma)$ is a Dirac centered on $\sigma$) \item $(\delta,\sigma')$-RL-EDA: uses a fixed arbitrary order for generation, but for training $\xi(.|\sigma)$ is a uniform distribution \item $(\sigma,\delta')$-RL-EDA: uses an identical random order $\sigma$ for both generation and training, with $\xi$ an uniform distribution over $\Omega$ and $\xi(.|\sigma)$ is a Dirac centered on $\sigma$. \item $(\sigma,\sigma')$-RL-EDA: uses two sources of noises in the training process.
-Both generation order $\sigma$ and the training order are sampled from a uniform distribution over $\Omega$. \end{itemize}
+A theoretical study of the convergence of the algorithm using this objective in the infinite data and infinite capacity regime is derived in Appendix \ref{sec:convergence}.
+This formulation allows us to experiment various versions of our training process, which we name as: \\ - $(\delta,\delta)$-RL-EDA: uses a fixed arbitrary order for both generation and training (i.e., $\xi$ and $\xi(.|\sigma)$ are both Diracs centered on the original order $\sigma$ of the problem); \\ - $(\delta,\sigma)$-RL-EDA: uses a fixed arbitrary order for generation, but for training $\xi(.|\sigma_G)$ is a uniform distribution; \\ - $(\sigma,\delta)$-RL-EDA: uses an identical random order $\sigma_G$ for both generation and training, with $\xi$ an uniform distribution over $\Omega$ and $\xi(.|\sigma_G)$ is a Dirac centered on $\sigma_G$. \\ - $(\sigma,\sigma)$-RL-EDA: uses two sources of noises in the training process.
+Both the generation order $\sigma_G$ and the training order $\sigma_T$ are sampled from a uniform distribution over $\Omega$.

 The pseudo-code of our full algorithm, which includes these permutation noises for training, is given in Appendix \ref{appendix:algo} (Algorithm \ref{alg:sigma_ppop_eda}).
 Note that considering varying causal graphs is also possible in this framework, by simply using masks $\sigma(x)_{<k}$ that hide values of non parent variables of $x_k$ in $x$, in addition to every dimension whose rank in $\sigma$ is greater or equal than $k$.
 We experiment with this structural dropout as a complement or replacement for causal masks for the different versions of the multivariate EDA in Appendices \ref{appendix:additional_dropout} and \ref{appendix:without causal mask}.
-For complementary analysis, we also describe in Appendix \ref{appendix:learned_graph} a version called Learned-$\sigma$-RL-EDA which uses a Plackett-Luce (PL) distribution \citep{plackett1975analysis} $\xi^{PL}_w$ parametrized by the vector $w \in \mathbb{R}^n$ for both generation and training, trained by gradient descent with the reparametrization trick proposed by \citep{grover2019stochastic}.
+In Appendix \ref{appendix:gibbs}, we compare our algorithm with a baseline variant, where the sequential order of generation is replaced by a Gibbs sampling, which is an other way to build an order-invariant RL-EDA.
+We also describe in Appendix \ref{appendix:learned_graph} a version called Learned-$\sigma$-RL-EDA which uses a Plackett-Luce (PL) distribution \citep{plackett1975analysis} $\xi^{PL}_w$ to learn the generation order of solutions online.
+This PL distribution is parameterized by the vector $w \in \mathbb{R}^n$ trained by gradient descent with the reparameterization trick proposed by \citep{grover2019stochastic}.